 A Nebraska durable (financial) power of attorney is a legal form that appoints an attorney-in-fact to manage a person’s (principal) finances.
 The term “durable” means that even in the event of incapacitation, the attorney-in-fact remains in control of the principal’s finances.
 It is recommended to appoint someone who lives nearby to better manage one’s day-to-day affairs.
-This person should also be trustworthy and capable of handling the whole scope of the principal’s home and business finances.
+This person should also be trustworthy and capable of handling the principal’s home and business finances.
 It’s important to note that if one’s spouse is selected as the attorney-in-fact, the agreement doesn’t terminate upon divorce.
 However, this agreement can be revoked at any time as long as the principal is mentally competent.